 Many research institutions establish their own IRBs to review and approve the research studies they conduct.
 For these institutions, the Common Rule requires that IRBs have meeting space and sufficient staff to support IRB functions.

 However, institutions are not required to establish their own IRBs.
 Some institutions may not have the resources to support an internal IRB.
-Others may not have the volume of research to make having their own IRB worthwhile.
-Institutions may rely on an external IRB, such as the IRB of another institution, or an independent IRB, for review and approval of some or all of their non-exempt human subjects research.
+Others may not have the volume of research to justify having their own IRB.
+Institutions may rely on an external IRB, such as the IRB of another institution, or an independent IRB, for review and approval of some or all of their non-exempt human subjects research or to conduct limited IRB review.